fury-gl/fury/docs/source/posts/2023/2023-07-24-week-8-joaodellagli.rst

 The first one would have the advantage of being simple and pretty straightforward, as a user would only need to call the actor and have it working on their hands, having the tradeoff of leaving some important steps for a clean API hidden and static.
-These steps I mention are related to how this rendering works, as I have previously :doc:`showed you <2023-07-03-week-5-joaodellagli>`, it relies on post-processing effects, which need an offscreen rendering, that for example are done by the *callback functions*.
+These steps I mention are related to how this rendering works, as I have previously :ref:`showed you <2023-07-03-week-5-joaodellagli>`, it relies on post-processing effects, which need an offscreen rendering, that for example are done by the *callback functions*.

 In short, these functions are instructions the user gives to the interactor to run inside the interaction loop.
 Inside FURY there are tree